What do anatomy students think of teaching staff?

 Where are the gaps in support and guidance?

 When support and guidance vary by tutor or across modules, students report confusion and lower confidence.
-The pattern is strongest around assessment where unclear direction, limited feed‑forward and inconsistent signposting hinder progress.
+The pattern is strongest around assessment: unclear direction, limited feed‑forward and inconsistent signposting hinder progress (see what support anatomy, physiology and pathology students need most).
 Programmes perform better when they publish simple service standards, maintain predictable office hours and provide weekly “what to expect” updates.
-Clear, actionable communications reduce avoidable queries and help students plan.
+Clear, actionable communication reduces avoidable queries and helps students plan.

 How can programmes ensure consistent expectations and marking?

 Students notice when similar work is judged differently.
 In these subjects, precision matters, so programmes need well‑structured assessment briefs, checklist‑style rubrics and short annotated exemplars that show what good looks like.
 Calibration sessions and light‑touch cross‑marking reduce drift within teaching teams.
-Commitments to timely, developmental feedback, and explicit links between comments and marking criteria, improve trust and help students improve their next submission.
+Timely, developmental feedback that is explicitly tied to marking criteria improves trust and helps students improve on their next submission (see how feedback in anatomy, physiology and pathology meets students’ needs).

 What is the impact of online learning platforms?